twbs/blog/_posts/2014-01-30-bootstrap-3-1-0-released.md

 ### Deprecations

 - [#10370](https://github.com/twbs/bootstrap/issues/10370): Deprecated the `.pull-right` method for aligning dropdown menus.
 Includes the following changes:
-  * Removed an old and unused pair of selectors that didn’t properly target the right-aligned navbar alignment of dropdown menus.
+  * Removed an old and unused pair of selectors that didn't properly target the right-aligned navbar alignment of dropdown menus.
   * Deprecates the `.pull-right` alignment in favor of a more specific and unique class name.
   * Adds `.dropdown-menu-right` as the new alignment class.
 This is then mixin-ed into the `.navbar-right.navbar-nav` dropdown menus for auto-alignment (keeping the current behavior we have today).
   * Adds new ability to override that auto-alignment though with the new `.dropdown-menu-left`, which is mixin-ed in the same way to provide the appropriate specificity of an override.
 This should never need to be used except for within right-aligned `.navbar-nav` components.